 How to solve it

 Substepr was originally inspired by the frustration that you might also have felt as a physics or mathematics student who is made to do lots of time-consuming problems but never given any solutions.
 By the time the exams come round, there's always at least one problem that you didn't have time to understand or complete.
 That's a part of your course that you'll probably never have time to learn.
 That's not right.
 You should have the choice of either facing the problems alone to test yourself or learning how they should be done, so that you make better use of your course material.
 Furthermore, while you're staring at a piece of paper, you're only learning to solve the problem at the instant when something useful occurs to you.
 For the entire hour that you were staring, manipulating and thinking without getting anywhere, that time is wasted.
 If only you had seen a similar problem before.
 You would then be able to learn the problem solving skills you need and save yourself a lot of time.
 You would know how to think, what questions to ask, where to look.
 You might even be able to move on to solving much harder problems with relative ease.
 Life is too short to waste it staring at a blank page.
 Substepr offers you a way to solve problems progressively and once and for all so that the lives of others don't have to be poured away on the mistaken belief that thinking and believing the wrong things repetitively for a long time is productively educational.
 A process of elimination is indeed progress, but it's not very efficient progress.
 One could certainly make more efficient use of ones time by trying easier problems first or being given more information about that type of problem.
-Problem solving has been understood much better by now than most universities preach in their lectures.
+Problem solving has been understood much better in the last few years.
 For starters, read "How to solve it" by G. Polya.
 Don't just stare at the page and hope to get lucky.
 First, explore the problem to gain a deeper understanding, then proactively test possible routes to a solution, using your understanding and experience to dictate what to test first, and, at the same time, stay alert for lucky insights.